Jerrod Carmichael comes out as gay in new special ahead of SNL hosting gig - NewsBreak

 ( WGHP ) — Popular comedian Jerrod Carmichael came out of the closet during his new stand-up special.

-Jerrod Carmichael, best known for his comedy specials “Love at the Store” and “8,” as well as creating the semi-autobiographical sitcom “The Carmichael Show,” released a latest HBO special on Friday, April 1.Netflix brings back comedy series starring Ukraine’s President Zelenskyy
+Jerrod Carmichael, best known for his comedy specials “Love at the Store” and “8,” as well as creating the semi-autobiographical sitcom “The Carmichael Show,” released a latest HBO special on Friday, April 1.‘Wouldn’t change a thing’: Listing photos for horror-themed property delight social media

 The new special — called “Rothanial,” which is also Carmichael’s first name — details the comedian’s upbringing, weaving it together with his personal coming-out story.